 But at 7 pounds empty, the Hi-Point 10mm Carbine is a little less Thick Rihanna and a little more Ralphie May.
 Seven pounds puts the 1095TS about a pound heavier than most other pistol-cartridge carbines on the market.

 Some of that additional weight is balanced out by having the gun load through the handle like a traditional semi-auto pistol.
 That allows the entire bolt and receiver to be moved back toward the shooter, giving the gun better balance and something of a bullpup feel.

 The end result is a carbine with a 17 1/2-inch barrel but only 32 inches of overall length.
 The 1095TS is the rare case of a gun feeling heavier slung than it does when shouldered.

 The other complaint I often hear about Hi-Points is that they’re awkward to handle.
-Even with a shorter overall length, comparing the 1095TS carbine to most other pistol caliber carbines built in the AR or MP5 style, I’d have to agree.
+Even with a shorter overall length, comparing the 1095TS carbine to most other pistol-caliber carbines built in the AR or MP5 style, I’d have to agree.

-First off, the stock is just weird.
+First off, the stock, with its internal recoil buffer, is just weird.